5 Ways Student Veterans Can Maximize GI Bill® Benefits

 Rather than spending 8-16 weeks taking a class on a subject you already know, consider taking College Level Examination Program (CLEP) tests.
 These tests, offered through the Defense Activity for Non-Traditional Education Support (DANTES) program, allow you to test out of courses.
 The exam can be taken at many colleges and universities.

 CLEP offers 34 exams in introductory topics.
 Nearly 3,000 colleges currently accept these examinations in exchange for course credit.
-Passing grades on these tests mean there are fewer credits needed to complete your overall coursework.
+Passing grades on these tests means fewer credits are needed to complete your overall coursework.

 Frequently Asked Questions About GI Bill Benefits